 Most criminal defense law firms and joyriding lawyers provide free consultations.
 This means you can gain legal advice without spending a dime.

-Further, the communications with an attorney are most often protected by the attorney-client relationship.
+Further, communications with an attorney are most often protected by the attorney-client relationship.
 A lawyer cannot disclose your confidences with someone else without usually first gaining your consent.